divineunited/gdoc-summaries/README.md

 - This can be run on a daily Cron Job to help folks keep up to date with newly written documentation
 - It knows what has been sent already so it doesn't get sent again

+- It can send various types of summaries to different groups of people

 ## For Developers
 - Create a python virtual env